marttiphpbb/phpbb-ext-showtopicstarter/README.md

 * Create `marttiphpbb/showtopicstarter` in the `ext` directory.
 * Download and unpack the repository into `ext/marttiphpbb/showtopicstarter`
 * Enable `Show Topic Starter` in the ACP at `Customise -> Manage extensions`.
-* You can start editing the Show Topic Starter in the Forum ACP for each Forum.

 ## Uninstall